 Find an appointment at state-run sites online: You can find out if you’re eligible, complete a prescreening and find state-run sites to schedule appointments by visiting this website: https://am-i-eligible.covid19vaccine.health.ny.gov/.

-- The Nassau County website directs people to links to make vaccine appointments through Walgreens, Northwell Health and the state.
-A county spokeswoman said links to make appointments at other sites around the county will appear as there are available appointments.
+- The Nassau County website directs people to links to make vaccine appointments at county sites, through pharmacies, Northwell Health and the state.

-Check on Northwell Health’s website: The health system had been booking appointments online.
+Check on Northwell Health's website: The health system is booking appointments online.
 It said links to make appointments will appear on this website as they become available: https://www.northwell.edu/coronavirus-covid-19/vaccine.
+Northwell says people who get their first vaccine dose at one of their vaccination sites can schedule a second dose appointment either on site directly after receiving the first dose, or by calling the COVID vaccine hotline at (844) 919-VACC.

 For New York City: The city launched the Vaccine Finder, a tool residents can use to find the nearest location to make an appointment: https://vaccinefinder.nyc.gov/.
 Currently, city-run sites are for city residents only, unless you’re an essential worker who works in New York City but lives elsewhere.

 Your local pharmacies may have vaccines, or have them in the future.
-Pharmacies have been directed to vaccinate those who are age 65 and older.
-The federal government had announced it would distribute an additional 10% of the state's allocation directly to pharmacies.
-Several pharmacies have said they will offer the vaccine as they become available, including independent pharmacies and chains:
+Several pharmacies have said they have or will offer the vaccine as it becomes available, including independent pharmacies and chains:

-- CVS Health said its pharmacies in 11 states — 32 locations in New York — will start offering the vaccine to those eligible starting Feb.
+- CVS Health said some of its pharmacies would start offering the vaccine to those eligible starting Feb.
 12. People can register on CVS.com, using the pharmacy’s app or by calling 1-800-746-7287.

-- Walgreens said it will provide vaccinations in 15 states and jurisdictions, including New York, slated to begin in stores on Feb.
+- Walgreens said it will provide vaccinations in some states, including New York, starting in stores on Feb.
 12 for those eligible.
 The chain advises supply is still limited and appointments will have to be made online at Walgreens.com/ScheduleVaccine.

 Pop-up sites: The state has been expanding its efforts to vaccinate the populations hardest-hit by COVID-19 by opening pop-up sites at places like houses of worship and community centers.
 Appointments are usually coordinated through the sites.
 Get answers to your questions about pop-up sites in this Q&A.

-Try contacting your primary care physician to get more information.
+Try contacting your primary care physician or a federally qualified health center to get more information.

 A note to our community: